 - 1. Course by Appointment or Independent Study are taught only by full-time faculty. - 2.
 Students must be in academic good standing to register for a Course by Appointment or Independent Study. - 3.
-Completed paperwork, including signatures, must be submitted to the Student One- Stop Center one week before the semester begins. - 4.
+Completed paperwork, including signatures, must be submitted to the Student One Stop Center by 5:00 p.m. the first day of classes. - 4.
 There is no obligation on the part of a professor to accept a Course by Appointment or Independent Study. - 5.
 Any Course by Appointment or Independent Study with more than six students must be offered as a regular class in the schedule. - 6.
 Students wishing to repeat courses may not do so by taking Course by Appointment or Independent Study. - 7.
 No more than 12 hours of the 124 semester hours required for graduation may be taken as a combination of Independent Study and Course by Appointment.
 No more than one course per major or minor may be taken as a Course by Appointment.